technofocus-pte/cpltextnsibltdeepdepth/Lab 5/Lab 5 - Build a custom engine agent to chat with your data using Teams AI library and Teams Toolkit.md

     ![](./media/image15.png)

-2. Select the Azure OpenAI service **ContosoAgent** that you created in exercise 1, task 4.
+2. Select the Azure OpenAI service **ContosoAgentxxxx** that you created in exercise 1, task 4.

     ![](./media/image16.png)